Definition of advance in English:

 - 2in advance of

-- Ahead of; before: we went on ahead in advance of the main groupMore example sentences
+- Ahead of in time or space; before: we went on ahead in advance of the main groupMore example sentences

 - Several practice sessions will run in advance of two qualifying sessions to set the grid for the first two races.